-An extract from his presentation is shown below.
+An extract from his presentation is provided below:

 2.3 Weather Ecosystem

 Fig. 9 shows a simplistic Lootian ecosystem.
-As the gravitational pulse pushes down, it spreads the landmass towards the Forcefield.
-The majority of the friction felt is on the southern side of Lootverse.
-It generates an immense amount of heat at the Forcefield on the one side, which lights up bright yellow.
+As the gravitational pulse pushes downwards, the landmass spreads towards the Forcefield.
+Most of the friction felt is on the southern side of Lootverse, generating an immense amount of heat at the Forcefield on one side, which lights up brightly in yellow.
 As it dissipates, the light rises and becomes fainter.
-At around 10km in elevation, the right conditions for magnetic dissipation occur.
-This interacts with the opposing Forcefield to create a soft blue light that dissipates down and up (often called the Lootian Moon).
+At around 10km in elevation, the right conditions for magnetic dissipation occur, interacting with the opposing Forcefield to create a soft blue light that dissipates downwards and upwards (often referred to as the Lootian Moon).

-The same occurs in the Underworld, although the red-brown color is generally ascribed to the fact that the sheets [See Forcefields] are 1/1025th of its Lootian land counterpart.
+The same phenomena occur in the Underworld, although the red-brown color is generally attributed to the fact that the sheets [See Forcefields] are 1/1025th of its Lootian land counterpart.
 The heat is not as intense there, hence the reddish color on the spectrum.
-However, temperatures in the Underworld can reach a staggering 120 degrees Fahrenheit since there is no complex weather system in the Underworld (attributed in parts to its lack of water, biological matter, and wind).
+However, temperatures in the Underworld can reach a staggering 120 degrees Fahrenheit due to the lack of a complex weather system in the Underworld (attributed in part to its lack of water, biological matter, and wind).

 2.4 Lingering Questions and Curiosity

-Most that come in contact with Lootverse have similar questions.
-We transcribed a question and answer session the community held with Dr. Ebsteiner.
+Most who come in contact with Lootverse have similar questions.
+Therefore, we transcribed the community’s question-and-answer session with Dr. Ebsteiner.

 (a) Did Lootverse harbor indeginous life?

-It is believed that over time, beings evolved in Lootverse with humanoid-like features but likely with different DNA encoding.
-These early Lootizens evolved rather rapidly compared to their Earthian counterparts.
-From recovered artifacts, it is known that Lootizens developed a belief system that led them to build temples honoring superbeings (what we would consider Gods and Demons on Earth) outside of the Forcefields.
+It is believed that, over time, beings evolved in Lootverse with humanoid-like features but likely with different DNA encoding.
+These early users evolved at a rate quicker than their Earthian counterparts.
+From recovered artifacts, it is known that users developed a belief system that led them to build temples honoring superbeings (what we would consider Gods and Demons on Earth) outside of the Forcefields.

-As water is only found on the Lootian land, the Underworld never had weather, wind, or anything.
-Still, it benefited from a thin layer of oxygen and Nitrogen (no more than approximately 1km in parts).
-Over the years, certain mountains with fossil fuels created oil, gas, and other exotic elements that have yet to be identified.
+As water is only found on the Lootian land, the Underworld never had any form of weather, wind, or anything else.
+Nevertheless, it benefited from a thin layer of oxygen and nitrogen (no more than approximately 1km in parts).
+Over the years, certain mountains with fossil fuels have created oil, gas, and other exotic elements that have yet to be identified.

 (b) What about the Lootian Sky without stars?

-The Lootian sky is dark and peppered only by trapped inter-dimensional clouds, unlike Earth.
-However, DHNS attempts to create Mega Space structures that look like stars and other objects from a reflect behavior (Type C transference).
+Unlike Earth, the Lootian sky is dark and peppered only by trapped inter-dimensional clouds.
+However, NWDHNS has attempted to create Mega Space structures that resemble stars and other objects from a reflective behavior (Type C transference).

 (c) Are there other tunnels from Earth to Lootverse?

 There is only one known tunnel between our universe and Lootverse.
-However, we believe that at least three other tunnels exist between other universes and Lootverse.
+Nevertheless, at least three other tunnels exist between different universes and Lootverse.

 (d) Are humans the only ones exploring Lootverse at this time?